drewdeponte/git-ps-book/src/guides/pull-integrated-patches-down.md

 Once you have resolved the conflict and staged the change with `git add` you can continue the rebase process with `git rebase --continue` to have it pick back up from where it was paused.

-### Convenience Functions

-Git Patch Stack provides the `gps add` and `gps rebase --continue` commands as convenience mechanisms to help provide a complete abstraction so you don't have to bounce between Git and Git Patch Stack if you don't want to.